-Students planning to apply for admission to the Honors program should consult §15.2.2 for admission requirements.
+Students planning to apply for admission to the Honors program should consult \$15.2.2 for admission requirements.

+See §42.5 for Faculty regulations concerning the Honors program.
 The Department offers the following Honors programs:

 - A program of study in either Chinese or Japanese which will consist of a minimum of ★48 (at the junior and senior level) in one of the two languages. - (2) A program of study which will consist of a combination of Chinese and Japanese including a minimum of ★36 in one of the two languages and a minimum of ★12 in the other.